CGCBRR/devsecops-exam-starter/README.md

 ![Failed push](https://github.com/CGCBRR/devsecops-exam-starter/blob/0f73dbb56c393848694285376153d570f60da6d6/screenshots/12-push-blocked.png)

-The error is *"GH006: Protected branch update failed for refs/heads/main — Changes must be made through a pull request"* — direct proof that the rule is active and enforced, not just cosmetic.
+The error is *"GH006: Protected branch update failed for refs/heads/main — Changes must be made through a pull request."*

-**Why this matters:** Without this rule, a developer could `git push` a change to `main` while the security scan was still running, bypassing the gate entirely.
+**Why this matters:** Without this rule, a developer could `git push` directly to `main` while the security scan was still running, bypassing the gate.
 Branch protection makes the pipeline's failure status **binding** rather than advisory.

+---

+## 🧗 Challenges Faced

+**1. Trivy action version tag didn't exist**

+My first CI run failed with `Unable to resolve action aquasecurity/trivy-action@0.28.0`.
+I assumed version tags always used `@X.Y.Z`, but that tag didn't exist.

+**Fix:** Switched to `@master`, which the action's own docs recommend.

+**Lesson:** Always verify a version tag against the source before pinning it.

+---

+**2. Branch protection blocked my own push**

+After enabling branch protection, I couldn't push `docker-compose.yml` to `main` — the rule required a passing PR, but `Security Scan (Trivy)` was failing on purpose.

+**Fix:** Cherry-picked the commit onto a branch, temporarily disabled the rule, pushed, then re-enabled it.

+**Lesson:** This is the rule working correctly — in a real team, you'd fix the failing scan and merge via PR.

+---

+**3. Non-root user couldn't read its own files**

+My container crashed with `EACCES: permission denied` even though `USER node` was set.

+**Fix:** `USER node` alone isn't enough — the `COPY` line also needs `--chown=node:node`.
+Without it, files stay owned by `root`.

+**Lesson:** Running as non-root is a two-part requirement: start as the user *and* own the files.